top of page

 Key Findings:

-• Similarly, 83.33% strongly agreed and 16.67% agreed that the videos enhanced their understanding of sun protection methods.
+Similarly, 83.33% strongly agreed and 16.67% agreed that the videos enhanced their understanding of sun protection methods.

-• The content was universally relevant, with 100% of respondents indicating its relevance to themselves or their families.
+• Relevance: The content was universally relevant, with 100% of respondents indicating its relevance to themselves or their families.

-• An impressive 81.82% expressed being extremely likely to apply the information in the next month, while 18.18% were somewhat likely.
+• Likelihood of Information Utilization: An impressive 81.82% expressed being extremely likely to apply the information in the next month, while 18.18% were somewhat likely.

-• When seeking health information, the survey revealed a balanced reliance on primary sources:
+• Sources of Health Information: When seeking health information, the survey revealed a balanced reliance on primary sources:

 • 38.89% rely on information provided by healthcare professionals (doctors).